tumblr/Remember/README.md

 An in-memory data store backed by shared preferences, for Android.

-## What this is

-A key-value store with some nice properties:
+This is a key-value store with some nice properties:

 1. Speed.
-Everything is stored in-memory so reads can happen on the UI thread.
+Everything is loaded into memory so reads can happen on the UI thread.
 Writes and deletes happen asynchronously (with callbacks).
 Every public method is safe to call from the UI thread.

 2. Durability.
 Writes get persisted to disk, so that this store maintains state even if the app closes or is killed.